edenplumbinginc-svg/Eden_erp/docs/UI_COVERAGE_GATE.md

 4. **Refactoring Safety** - Catch broken routes during reorganization
 5. **Quality Gate** - No guesswork about what's complete

-## Next Steps
+## ✅ Status: Production Ready

-To achieve 100% coverage:
+The UI Coverage Gate has achieved **100% coverage** with all 24 required pages implemented:

-1. Create `IncidentsPage.jsx` - Incident management dashboard
+1. ✅ **IncidentsPage.jsx** - Incident management dashboard with filtering, sorting, and Material Design UI
-2. Create `IncidentDetail.jsx` - Individual incident view
+2. ✅ **IncidentDetail.jsx** - Individual incident view with acknowledgment functionality
-3. Run `npm run check:ui` to verify
+3. ✅ All routes properly wired in `App.jsx` with RBAC protection

-Once complete, the coverage gate will **block all CI builds** until fixed, ensuring production quality.
+The coverage gate now **blocks all CI builds** if any pages are missing, ensuring production quality.